schooltech1/rn-assignment4-11356857/my-app/Readme.md

 React Native Job Listing App

-This project is a React Native application that displays job listings using various components like JobCard and features horizontal scrolling with FlatList.
+This project is a React Native application that displays job listings using various components like JobCard and features horizontal scrolling with Scrollview.
 The app includes a login page, a job listing page, and individual components for better modularity and reusability.
 Table of Contents

     Installation